 -

-Early signs include a dull ache around the elbow and tenderness over the lateral epicondyle.
-It may progress to loss of grip strength, morning stiffness, and pain with specific backhand shots like blocks, dinking, and drives.
+Look for a dull ache around the elbow and point tenderness over the lateral epicondyle.
+It may progress to loss of grip strength, morning stiffness after playing, and pain with backhand shots like blocks, dinks, and drives.

 -

-How long does it take to recover from pickleball elbow?
+How long does pickleball elbow take to recover?

 -